mkyaw/ideasintocode.github.io/README.md

-# mkyaw.github.io
+# ideasintocode.com

-## A blog built using Jekyll and GitHub Pages
+## Where Your Ideas Are Transformed Into Code